FederatedAI/eggroll/cluster-deploy/Eggroll Deployment Guide.md

 ## 4. Start And Stop Service

-Use ssh to log in to each node with **app user**.
+Use ssh to log in to each node with **deploy user**.
 Go to the install directory and run the following command to start services:

 ```bash
 sh services.sh all start						  --start all module service on this server